-- The IUD is inserted by the provider once and can stay for up to 12 years. - The IUD can be inserted up to 12 days after the start of monthly bleeding with no pregnancy assessment.
-If it is more than 12 days since the start of monthly bleeding, the provider should be reasonably certain you are not pregnant. - The client should come for a check-up 3-6 weeks after insertion, but no additional follow-up is required (unless there is a problem). - Checking the strings is optional.
+- The IUD is inserted by the provider once and can stay for up to 12 years. - The client should come for a check-up 3-6 weeks after insertion, but no additional follow-up is required (unless there is a problem). - Checking the strings is optional.
 The strings may be checked during the first few months and after monthly bleeding to see if the IUD is still in place.
 Explain how to check strings.